chris5414/Collision-Game/README.md

 Click 'RESTART' for new game or if you wish to restart it.

+Please click on this link to play this game: <a href="https://chris5414.github.io/Memory-Game/" target="_blank">HERE</a>

 <h2> Approach </h2>

 This is my first game created using Javascript, CSS and HTML.
 The whole idea is to have a feel of how it